View Jerry Long's Obituary on clintonnc.com and share memories

-FAISON — Jerry Wayne Long, 68, of Faison, passed away on Saturday, Oct.
+FAISON — Jerry Wayne Long, 68, passed away on Saturday, Oct.
 5, 2019 at home surrounded by family.

 Jerry was preceded in death by his parents and three siblings.